aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## Before making a new release

-* A 'stable' branch should exist in git, e.g. "stable/0.4.x"
+* A 'stable' branch should exist in git, e.g. "stable/2.8.x"
-* `wagtail/__init__.py` should be updated with the new version number
-* `wagtail/project_template/requirements.txt` should specify the new version number, as a range (e.g. `wagtail>=1.5,<1.6`)
-* There should be a release notes page about the release in docs/releases/ - ensure that any IN DEVELOPMENT text is removed
-* Ensure that any deprecated features are mentioned in the "Upgrade considerations" section of the release notes
+* There should be a release notes page about the release in docs/releases/ - ensure that any deprecated features are mentioned in the "Upgrade considerations" section
-* CHANGELOG.txt should contain a section about the new release - ensure that the date is filled in, not left as xx.xx.20xx
+* CHANGELOG.txt should contain a section about the new release
 * The release should be listed in the 'compatible Django / Python versions' table in docs/releases/upgrading.rst
 * Update translations - see https://github.com/torchbox/wagtail/wiki/Managing-Wagtail-translations#fetching-new-translations-from-transifex
+* **For a release candidate:** Generate new translation strings (https://github.com/wagtail/wagtail/wiki/Managing-Wagtail-translations#generating-new-source-files-for-translation) and announce through https://www.transifex.com/torchbox/wagtail/announcements/ that a new version is coming soon and needs translations
+* Update `wagtail/__init__.py` with the new version number
+  * For a release candidate: `VERSION = (2, 8, 0, 'rc', 1)`
+  * For a major release: `VERSION = (2, 8, 0, 'final', 1)`
+  * For a patch release: `VERSION = (2, 8, 1, 'final', 1)`
+* Update `wagtail/project_template/requirements.txt` with the new version number
+  * For a release candidate, use the exact version: `wagtail==2.8rc1`
+  * For a major or patch release, use a range covering the major release (e.g. `wagtail>=2.8,<2.9`)
+* **For a major or patch release:** fill in the release date in CHANGELOG.txt and remove any IN DEVELOPMENT text from the changelog and the release notes page
 * Confirm that the latest revision is passing on Travis (including Elasticsearch tests, which are marked as 'allow failures' to avoid false alarms during routine dev work, but we really do want to see them pass here)

 ## Prerequisites